Skip to content

 • Relying on a rainy day fund often isn’t enough – big repairs can wipe out months of income

-• An extended car warranty from Warrantywise gives you peace of mind, flexible cover, and protection against unexpected bills
+• An extended car warranty from Warrantywise gives you peace of mind, flexible plan levels, and protection against unexpected bills

 • Warrantywise plans are developed with motoring expert Quentin Wilson and overseen by Edd China, ensuring fair and transparent standards